dbolling-git/hscspecedits/README.md

 # hscspecedits
-Program for outputting number of edits per Editor for a given time period for HSC Specimin data.
+Program for outputting number of edits per Editor for a given time period for HSC Specimen data.

 ## running the program
 Install the program into a folder with your .csv data.
 Run it from the terminal: